ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 ### Entire Row Dragging

-When using managed row dragging it is also possible to reorder rows by clicking and dragging anywhere on the row without the need for a drag handle by enabling the `rowDragEntireRow` grid option as shown below:
+When using row dragging it is also possible to reorder rows by clicking and dragging anywhere on the row without the need for a drag handle by enabling the `rowDragEntireRow` grid option as shown below:

 <snippet>
 const gridOptions = {